Blockstream/docs/liquid/technical_overview.rst

 * **Secure Tokenization:** New tokens can be issued on the Liquid sidechain (Issued Assets) to represent fiat, securities, or other digital assets.
 * **Interoperability:** One Liquid integration provides support for both L-BTC and Issued Assets.
 All tokens are based on the same standard, allowing users to take advantage of features such as atomic swaps and Bitcoin-style multisig.

+Liquid is built using open-source `Elements <https://github.com/ElementsProject/elements>`_ code.
+This is why you download the application from the Elements repository, execute commands against elementsd (daemon) and elements-cli (client), and edit things like the elements.conf config file.

+As the Elements code defaults to using the live Liquid network, we'll be referring to installing and running Liquid, and not Elements, throughout the `docs.blockstream.info <https://docs.blockstream.com>`_ site.

 .. _to-sidechain-basics:

 Sidechain Basics